genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 The cache definition can be defined in two different forms:

 * in xml format,  inside the process config file itself.  (as used in xml-based configurations, such as consolidator.)
 * in a GPAL format.
 The GPAL format is generally used for microservices using a GPAL script (defined in the <script> attribute in processes.xml) and this file will be defined in the <config> attribute of the process definition.
-The GPAL file naming convention is: _application_**-process-config.kts**

 The available options for both XML and GPAL are: